The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: OVERVIEW

-In the second stage, face preprocessing aims to calibrate the detected face to a canonical view (~\textit{i.e.,} face alignment or frontalization), which is an essential procedure for improving the end-to-end performance of face recognition.
-Since human face appears with the regular structure, in which the facial parts (eyes, nose, mouth, ~\textit{etc}.) have constant arrangement, the alignment of face is of great benefit to the subsequent feature computation for face recognition.
-Commonly, face alignment utilizes spatial transformation techniques to calibrate faces to a normalized layout.
+In the second stage, face alignment aims to calibrate the detected face to the canonical view.
+Since human face appears with the regular structure, in which the facial parts (eyes, nose, mouth, \textit{etc}) have constant arrangement, the alignment of face is of great benefit to the subsequent feature computation for face recognition.
 For most existing methods of face alignment, the facial landmarks, or so-called facial keypoints (as shown in Fig.~\ref{fig:lmk_sample}), are indispensable, because they are involved as the reference for similarity transformation or affine transformation.
 So, the facial landmark localization is a prerequisite for face alignment.
-The DCNNs based facial landmark localization methods can be divided into three subcategories: coordinate regression based approaches, heatmap regression based approaches and 3D model fitting based approaches.
-The coordinate regression based approaches take the landmark coordinates as the target of the regression objective, and aims to learn the nonlinear mapping from the input face image to the landmark coordinates.
-Besides, the heatmap regression based methods output likelihood response maps corresponding to each landmark, respectively.
-Moreover, the 3D model fitting based methods predict a 3D face shape from a 2D image, and then project it onto the image plane to obtain 2D landmarks.
-Without relying on the facial landmarks, several methods can directly output aligned face from the input by learning the transformation parameters.
-In addition, face frontalization techniques can also be applied in face preprocessing to tackle large pose variations by synthesizing identity-preserving frontal faces from non-frontal views.
-Both face alignment and face frontalization are the common practices for calibrating an unconstrained face to a canonical view and facilitating the subsequent face representation.
-We will review this set of methods in Section~\ref{sec:face_preprocessing}.
+The DCNNs based facial landmark localization methods can be divided into three subcategories: coordinate regression, heatmap regression and 3D model fitting based approaches.
+Without relying on the facial landmarks, several approaches can directly output aligned face from the input by learning the transformation parameters.
+We will review these methods in Section~\ref{sec:face_alignment}.

+\textbf{Differences to the existing survey of face alignment.} Previous surveys of face alignment~\cite{eliktutan2013ACS,Jin2017FaceAI,Wang2018FacialFP} only focus on reviewing the facial landmark localization methods.
+Since the landmark-free face alignment is also a kind of methods to generate aligned images for face recognition, we further collect them in this survey.